ImagineBrkr/web-novel-scraper/docs/source/tutorial.rst

 .. code-block:: bash

-   web-novel-scrapper request-all-chapters --title "Novel 1"
+   web-novel-scraper request-all-chapters --title "Novel 1"

 This command iterates through all chapters, requests the HTML content, and saves it locally.
 Even if you skip this step, the next command (generating the final EPUB) will attempt to fetch any missing chapters on the fly.